 About New Zealand Travel

 Hawke’s Bay: Hawke’s Bay has dozens of wineries as well as orchards and olive groves.
-Napier is known for its Art Deco architecture.
-The city experienced an earthquake and fire in 1931.
-It was rebuilt in the Art Deco-style popular at the time.
-Today, it represents the most complete and significant group of Art Deco buildings in the world.
+Year-round events related to food and wine includes the annual Harvest Hawke’s Bay in February.
+Napier experienced a devastating earthquake and fire in 1931, and was rebuilt in the Art Deco-style popular at the time.
+It represents the most significant group of Art Deco buildings in the world.

 Southern Alps (Franz Josef/Greymouth): Haast Pass is the entryway to World Heritage Westland National Park with its dramatic mountain ranges, native forests and lakes.
 Franz Josef and Fox Glaciers offer rewarding adventures such as optional scenic flights over, or guided walks on one of the glaciers.
-Greymouth is home to the Tranz Alpine Train, which travels through lush beech forests and past the village of Arthur’s Pass before crossing the spectacular Southern Alps.
+Greymouth is home to the Tranz Alpine Train, which travels through beech forests and past the village of Arthur’s Pass before crossing the Southern Alps.

 Suggested New Zealand Tour Itinerary